Qlesuga/BajoJajo_Sr/README.md

   cd bajojajo-sr
 ```

-Set environment varable found in `.env.example` and save if as `.env`
+Set environment varable found in `.env.example` and save it as `.env`

 Start the project